6.5 Assistive Devices & Orthotics Refresher

 Swing-throughBoth crutches forward; both legs swing past the crutchesMore advanced; higher energy cost

 For stairs, the standard memory cue is "up with the good, down with the bad and the crutch."
-The uninvolved limb leads on ascent; the involved limb and assistive device lead on descent.
+The uninvolved limb leads on ascent; the involved limb and the assistive device lead on descent.

 Wheelchair Measurements